Bruno Langa: Almería

 On 1 February 2024, Spanish La Liga side Almería announced the signing of Langa on loan until the end of the season, with a buyout clause.
 On 2 July, despite the club's relegation, he signed a permanent four-year contract with them.

 On 4 July 2025, Almería announced the loan of Langa to Cypriot club Pafos, for one year.
+However, on 30 January 2026 his loan was terminated.
+Two days later, Langa returned to Portugal, joining Primeira Liga club Estrela da Amadora on loan until the end of the 2025–26 season.

+Qarabag

+On 17 June 2026, the Azerbaijani club Qarabag officially announced the transfer of the player.
+Langa signed a three-year contract with Qarabag.
+Expected to replace Elvin Cafarguliyev, who is anticipated to leave the "Horsemen", the player will wear the number 5 shirt for the team.

 International career

 Langa represented the Mozambique U20s at the 2016 COSAFA U-20 Cup.
 He made his debut with the senior Mozambique national team in a 3–0 2016 COSAFA Cup loss to Namibia on 21 June 2016.

 On 2 June 2021, he scored his first international goal against Lesotho in a friendly match, from a penalty.
 In December 2023, he was included in the list of twenty-seven Mozambican players selected by Chiquinho Conde to take part in the 2023 Africa Cup of Nations.
 Bruno Langa will thus play in his first international tournament.